Written by The Rabbit Hole Hay Team

 Mountain Grass provides a lot of the same nutrition found in both Timothy Hay and Orchard Grass that is needed to keep a rabbit’s digestion functioning properly.
 It is also coarse enough to wear down their teeth.

-Wheat Barley Oat Blend is a type of grain hay that is a great staple food for domestic adult rabbits, guinea pigs, or chinchillas who want a little variety in the hay they eat or don’t seem to like Timothy Hay or Orchard Grass.
+Oat Hay is a type of grain hay that is a great staple food for domestic adult rabbits, guinea pigs, or chinchillas who want a little variety in the hay they eat or don’t seem to like Timothy Hay or Orchard Grass.
 Allowing you to mix up their diet while still giving them all the needed nutrients to stay happy and healthy.

-Wheat, Barley, and Oat are all grains, whereas Timothy and Orchard are grass hays.
+Oat is a grain, whereas Timothy and Orchard are grass hays.
 Grain hays are much more light sensitive, this is why it’s more of a yellow in color.
 Despite this color change, it still maintains much of its nutrients.

 As it typically comes from the first harvest, it’s made up entirely of coarse stems and leaves, with long-seed heads.
 Near the end of the growing season the plant begins pumping sugars up into the seed heads to help them finish maturing.
 This causes the blended hay to taste great despite having more yellow than other grass hays.

-Wheat Barley Oat Blend provides a lot of the same nutrition found in both Timothy Hay and Orchard Grass that is needed to keep a rabbit’s digestion functioning properly.
+Oat Hay provides a lot of the same nutrition found in both Timothy Hay and Orchard Grass that is needed to keep a rabbit’s digestion functioning properly.
 It is also coarse enough to wear down their teeth.